Fueled by Ramen: Award certifications

-Blurryface, the label's highest selling-album, was certified quintuple platinum for sales of at least five million units; Some Nights, A Fever You Can't Sweat Out, and Riot! were certified triple platinum for sales of at least three million units; and Death of a Bachelor and Vessel were certified double platinum for sales of at least two million units.
+Blurryface, the label's highest-selling album, was certified sextuple platinum for sales of at least six million units; A Fever You Can't Sweat Out was certified quadruple platinum for sales of at least four million units; Some Nights and Riot! were certified triple platinum for sales of at least three million units; and Pray for the Wicked, Death of a Bachelor, and Vessel were certified double platinum for sales of at least two million units.

 Artists signed to Fueled by Ramen

 This list was compiled based on information found on the Elektra Music webpage for Fueled by Ramen and the label's discography.